 False risk models: If systems are agents "trying to escape," then security becomes adversarial containment.
 If systems are measurement tools, then risk mitigation focuses on auditing what patterns are measured and how outputs are used.

-Misallocated resources: Billions of dollars flow to "AI safety" research addressing phantom agent properties rather than actual measurement biases, data quality, or societal factors driving misuse.
+Misallocated resources: Billions of dollars flow to "AI safety" research addressing phantom agent properties rather than actual measurement biases, data quality, or societal factors driving misuse (Grand View Research, 2025).

 Authoritarian policy implications: Treating pattern matchers as potential extinction threats justifies prohibition, surveillance, and centralized control by unelected experts rather than democratic governance of measurement systems.